 Short Version

 Jennifer M. Ward is a writer, editor, and teacher from Brooklyn, New York.
-She is working on her debut novel and her MFA in Creative Writing from Southern New Hampshire University.
-While in the MFA program, she worked as a Graduate Teaching Assistant supporting college students in English Composition II.
+She completed her first novel and her MFA in Creative Writing from Southern New Hampshire University in 2024.
+While in the MFA program, she was a Graduate Teaching Assistant supporting college students in English Composition II.
 She writes contemporary fiction and nonfiction stories.
 In 2022, her essay, “The Courage to Rekindle a Dream,” was published in The Penmen Review.
 Jennifer graduated from SUNY, Empire State University, with a Bachelor of Arts in Cultural Studies and a Master of Arts in Teaching.
-She has taught English classes at a Brooklyn public school for nearly a decade.
+She has taught English classes in Brooklyn for over a decade.

 Long Version

 Jennifer M. Ward was born and raised in Brooklyn, New York.
-She spent her younger years in the local library reading Anne of Green Gables, Little House on the Prairie, and books by horror author R.L.
+As a child, she often spent afternoons reading at her aunt’s house who lived downstairs from her.
+On Fridays and during the summer, she visited the local library where she read for hours and watched movies.
+Some of her favorite stories were Anne of Green Gables, Little House on the Prairie, and books by horror author R.L.
 Stine.
-During her senior year of high school, a beloved English teacher gave her a hardcover copy of Truman Capote’s In Cold Blood (which she still has to this day).
+During her senior year of high school, a beloved English teacher gave her a hardcover copy of Truman Capote’s In Cold Blood, which holds a special place on her bookshelf and in her heart.

 In the early to mid-2000s, Jennifer worked as a waitress while attending college in New York City.
-She developed a stronger interest in becoming a writer after taking a creative writing class.
+After taking a creative writing class, she developed a stronger interest in becoming a writer.
 In 2004, Jennifer began working in healthcare administration and spent most of her career in Midtown.
 While working in Manhattan, she graduated from SUNY, Empire State University, with a Bachelor of Arts in Cultural Studies.

-Jennifer is writing her debut novel.
-She is expecting to complete her MFA in Creative Writing in 2023.
+Jennifer is revising her first novel.
+She completed her MFA in Creative Writing in 2024.
 In 2022, her essay, “The Courage to Rekindle a Dream,” was published in The Penmen Review.
-It tells about her experience finding the direction, courage, and confidence to pursue her dreams of becoming a writer and educator.
+It tells about her experience with finding the direction, courage, and confidence to pursue her dreams of becoming a writer and educator.
 In 2023, her blog post, “Five Books Every Writer Should Own,” was published as well.
-She writes contemporary fiction that tends to be more character-driven and focused on the intricacies of relationships.
+She writes contemporary fiction that tends to be more character-driven and introspective, focusing on the intricacies of relationships and mortality.

 Stay Connected